Want to know how to get the kids ready for church? Well let me tell you what those 25 steps for getting ready for church looks like.

 Step 4 – Make a big pot of coffee.
 Drink a cup.

-Step 5 – Get everyone dressed and ready when they first get up and save breakfast for last, that way there’s no clamoring for snacks in the car or during the service.
+Step 5 – Get everyone dressed and ready for church when they first get up and save breakfast for last, that way there’s no clamoring for snacks in the car or during the service.

 Step 6 – Make a hearty but not a sleepy breakfast.
 So pancakes are great, but people tend to feel tired afterwards.
 Cereal isn’t going to make it for the long haul.
 I recommend smoothies, eggs, bacon, toast, and jam.